shahsohil/DCC/README.md

 ### Pretraining and DCC together in one script ###

 See `easy_example.py` for the previous easy to visualize example all steps done in one script.
+Execute the script to perform the previous section all together.
+You can visualize the results, such as how the representatives drift over iterations with the tensorboard command above and navigating to the Images tab.